hblanton/hblanton.github.io/_publications/lidar-surface-model.md

 citation: 'Hunter Blanton, Sean Grate, Nathan Jacobs.
 "Surface Modeling for Airborne Lidar", IEEE International Geoscience and Remote Sensing Symposium.
 IEEE, 2020.'
 ---
-We use lidar point and scan ray data to learn a lidar surface model that can be used to estimate novel points from single scans.

-Hunter Blanton, Sean Grate, Nathan Jacobs.
-"Surface Modeling for Airborne Lidar", IEEE International Geoscience and Remote Sensing Symposium.
-IEEE, 2020.